TeachBooks/mirror_computational_modelling/book/dynamics/time_steppers.md

 ## Central difference scheme

-### Formulation

-For the first algorithm, we make use of central difference approximations for the first and second order time derivatives at $t_n$.
+One of the most popular time stepping schemes makes use of central difference approximations for the first and second order time derivatives at $t_n$.
 These are:

 $$
 \dot\ba_n \approx \frac{\ba_{n+1}-\ba_{n-1}}{2\Delta t}